turkuaz07/link-converter/README.md

 ## Run the System

 ## > On Your Local IDE
-Simply open the Java class com.trendyol.lc.LinkConverterApplication and run the main method from your IDE
+Simply open the Java class com.test.lc.LinkConverterApplication and run the main method from your IDE

 But running like that assumes that you have a running elasticsearch instance available on http://localhost:9200.
 So if there is no running elasticsearch instance, get one ready